blog posts

 • Local Storage System (SAN)

-Now let’s look at each of these in detail.
+Now, let’s examine each of these in detail.

-A direct connection storage system, or DAS, is actually the hard drive that is now installed on your computer.
-We can have one or more local hard drives in any computer system.
-This system is mostly used for small virtualized systems.
-This solution is suitable for when the number of virtual machines hosted is slow.
+A direct-attached storage System, or DAS, is the hard drive that is now installed in your computer.
+We can have one or more local hard drives in any computer System.
+This System is mainly used for small virtualized systems.
+This solution is suitable when the number of virtual machines hosted is low.

 For example, a server that has local hard drives can be named.
-This type of hypervisor can not hold more than 10 to 20 virtual machines.
-An example device here is HPE servers that can support up to eight local hard drives, as shown in the image below.
+This type of Hypervisor can not hold more than 10 to 20 virtual machines.
+An example device is the HPE server, which can support up to eight local hard drives, as shown in the image below.

 Network Attached Storage;

-Network-connected storage systems, or NAS for short, are any servers that can share their storage resources with other networks; in fact, they act like a file server in the simplest possible way.
-Network Attached Storage Shares files over the network.
+Network-connected storage systems, or NAS for short, are servers that can share their storage resources with other networks.
+In the simplest sense, they act like a File server—sharing files over the Network.

-Some of the most important protocols used in this field are SMB, NFS, CIFS and TCP / IP.
-When you access files on a file server in your Windows operating system, you are actually using NAS.
+Some of the most important protocols used in this field are SMB, NFS, CIFS, and TCP / IP.
+When you access files on a File server in your Windows operating System, you are using NAS.

 The image below shows how the NAS works.

-Local storage systems allow multiple servers to share their own storage resources; If the resources are local, they allow direct connection to storage resources.
-A standard dedicate network, fiber optics, has been developing here that allows blocks between servers and storage to move at the highest speed.
+Local storage systems enable multiple servers to share their storage resources.
+If the resources are local, they allow a direct connection to storage resources.
+A standard dedicated Network, utilizing fiber optics, has been developed here that will enable data to move between servers and storage at the highest speed.

-They use dedicated switches as well as fiber-based cabling systems that separate them from daily traffic and prevent intra-organizational communication lines from being occupied.
+They utilize dedicated switches and fiber-based cabling systems, which separate them from daily traffic and prevent intra-organizational communication lines from being congested.

-However, if the SCSI protocol is implementing properly, it will be possible to connect bass adapters to host servers and disk systems.
+However, if the SCSI protocol is implemented correctly, it will be possible to connect basic adapters to host servers and disk systems.

 The image below shows how the SAN works.

-If you have a question or suggestion about this post, you can comment it for us at the bottom of this post, we will answer all of them as soon as possible.
+If you have a question or suggestion about this post, please comment on it at the bottom of this page, and we will respond as soon as possible.